-Incorporate these nutrients into your diet for healthy skin and detoxification
+Incorporate these nutrients into your diet to help manage insulin resistance and type 2 diabetes

 B3: Tuna, chicken, turkey, salmon, lamb, beef, sardines, brown rice

-B12: B12 is found naturally only in animal products.
-Choose methylcobalamin for supplemental source, sardines, salmon, tuna, cod, lamb, beef, liver, chicken, fish, eggs, rainbow trout, haddock
+B12: Choose methylcobalamin for supplemental source, sardines, salmon, tuna, cod, lamb, beef, liver, chicken, fish, eggs, rainbow trout, haddock

 Biotin: Eggs, legumes, meats, oily fish, chicken, liver